Oliver-Leete/Configs/README.md

 give credit to others where it's due, but there's stuff that I can't remember where it came from.

-## NEOVIM
+## Neovim

 ## Repeat Mappings

 OK, I love this one.
 I use a lot of jumping around mappings, bound to ] and [ for forward and backward jumps respectively.
-Especially treesitter textobject movements.
+Especially treesitter text objects movements.
 I have my shift keys bound to send the brackets on a press (but still send the shift key when held) in my keyboard firmware.
 Only problem is I hate having to keep pressing the letters after, makes jumping through a load